adalinama/Recipes-and-Ratings/README.md

 <p style="text-align:center"><iframe src="assets/empirical_tvd.html" width='100%' height=425 align='center' frameBorder=0></iframe></p>

 By running a permutation test by comparing the observed TVD, the p-value result was 0.
 Since our p-value is less than the significance level of 0.05, it is likely that we reject the null hypothesis.
 We can assume that the missingness in `recipe` is dependent on `n_steps`.

+## Hypothesis Testing
+After conducting our exploratory data analysis, does the cooking time of a recipe affect the average rating?

+**Null hypothesis:** There is no significant correlation between cooking time and average rating of recipes.

+**Alternative hypothesis:** There is a significant correlation between cooking time and average rating of recipes.
+- Test statistic: Correlation Coefficient
+- Significance level: 5% (0.05)
+- Impact variables: Minutes, Rating

+The degree and direction of the linear link between two variables are measured by the correlation coefficient.
+In this instance, we're looking to see if there's a meaningful relationship between cooking time and the overall rating of recipes.
+We can quantify the level of relationship between these two variables by utilizing the correlation coefficient as the test statistic.

+The test statistic for a hypothesis test needs to be sensitive to the alternative hypothesis.
+The alternate theory in this case contends that there is a strong relationship between cooking time and average rating.
+We may evaluate the significance and direction of this association by utilizing the correlation coefficient as the test statistic.

+The correlation coefficient is also a commonly accepted metric for assessing the relationship between continuous variables.
+It can be anything between -1 and +1, with -1 denoting a perfect negative correlation, +1 a perfect positive correlation, and 0 denoting no connection at all.
+The correlation coefficient's magnitude and sign both reveal the strength and direction of the link, respectively.

+We may ascertain whether there is evidence to support the alternative hypothesis that there is a substantial correlation between cooking time and average rating by computing the correlation coefficient and comparing it to the null hypothesis of no association.

+**Results**
+- P-value: 0.0
+- Correlation Coefficient: -0.0449
+- Conclusion: The findings of the hypothesis test might be interpreted as follows: the null hypothesis is rejected because the obtained p-value (0.0000) is less than the significance level of 0.05.
+This suggests that the amount of time spent cooking and the average rating of recipes are significantly correlated.
+The two variables also have a weak negative link, as shown by the correlation coefficient of -0.0449, which means that as cooking time goes up, recipes' average ratings tend to go down a little.

+It is important to remember that correlation does not indicate causation, and that factors other than cooking time may have an impact on how well a recipe is rated.
+Therefore, more research would be required to establish the causal link between cooking time and recipe average ratings.